 Avoid knocking or pulling the clip off the stop switch during normal boating.
+Avoid bumping the key if operating without the clip on the switch.
 The resulting unexpected loss of forward motion can throw occupants forward, causing injury.

 Your emergency stop switch can be effective only when in good working condition.
 At each outing, inspect clip and lanyard for cuts, breaks, or wear.
 Replace worn or damaged parts.